Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 The distinction is in reality more complex, since in general there are more layers.
 It is common that low-level code encapsulates even lower-level code (e.g. in private functions), but there can also be higher level code such as wrappers made by the researcher himself.

-In general you can think of the code being organized in layers.
-The following example in FieldTrip for example applies to the EEG forward model computations using the external OpenMEEG software:
+In general you can think of the code being organized in a [hierarchical structure with multiple layers](https://www.google.com/search?q=hierarchical+software+stack+organization&client=safari&rls=en&sxsrf=ALeKk024AsgZVGapGEvgsFjt0_uQ58yrgg:1590045625487&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjD6LvFtcTpAhXPzqQKHWAhAdYQ_AUoAXoECA0QAw&biw=1566&bih=1012).
+The following example in FieldTrip for example applies to EEG forward model leadfield computations using the external OpenMEEG software that is implemented as a C/C++ command-line application:

 1.  fieldtrip/ft_prepare_headmodel, which calls
 2.  fieldtrip/forward/ft_headmodel_openmeeg, which calls
 3.  fieldtrip/external/om_assemble, which calls
 4.  om_assemble Linux command-line executables

-or using the external SIMBIO software
+or using the external SIMBIO software that uses mex files with a mix of C and Fortran:

 1.  fieldtrip/ft_prepare_headmodel, which calls
 2.  fieldtrip/forward/ft_headmodel_simbio, which calls